ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 ### How do I check the progress of an application?

-SC/CTC takes a minimum of six weeks, the average is nine weeks and DV takes at least 18 weeks.
+SC/CTC takes a minimum of six weeks, and DV takes at least 18 weeks.
 If this time frame has passed, contact the NSVC who requested the clearance, they will contact SSCL for an update.

 ### Why can't Apple products be used to submit the security questionnaire?